uberspark/uapp-pvdriver-uart/chardriver/Readme.md

 Rename Makefile.rpi to Makefile and run make.
 ./testambachar

-## Driver amba-pl011.c
-This is a file that merged the functionality of the original amba-pl011.c and ambachar.c.
-In this scenario there is no need of ambachar.c
-make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- modules -j 16
-scp amba-pl011.ko pi@ip_address_of_pi:~   // Transfer to the Pi
-rmmod amba-pl011.ko                       // Unload the driver
-insmod amba-pl011.ko                      // Load the driver
-lsmod | grep amba-pl011                   // Check that it is loaded
+Additionally there is a python file testambachar.py which has very similar functionality and can serve as a test client program.

+## Before You Begin
+Make sure that the main UART is enabled and the bluetooth service is stopped.
+You have to have your TDI cable connected correctly to  the Pi.